launchdarkly/api-client-java/docs/UserSettingsApi.md

 # **getUserFlagSetting**
 > UserFlagSetting getUserFlagSetting(projectKey, environmentKey, userKey, featureFlagKey)

-Get a user by key.
+Fetch a single flag setting for a user by key.

 ### Example
 ```java